-- 1. Once the direction and number range of a particular road segment has been determined, the numbering of the addressable structures and properties along the road segment shall be done utilizing an equal-interval methodology of ten addresses per one-hundred feet of road centerline.
+1. Once the direction and number range of a particular road segment has been determined, the numbering of the addressable structures and properties along the road segment shall be done utilizing an equal-interval methodology of ten addresses per one-hundred feet of road centerline.
 In locations where the standard interval has not been utilized in the past, the Addressing Coordinator shall interpolate address assignments within the existing addresses.
 The numbers shall then be evenly distributed within the established number range.
-In all cases, sufficient intervals will be established to allow for new intervening addresses that may result from future subdivision of land or building construction. - 2.
-Even numbers shall occur on the south or west side of the road according to the general direction of the road and in the direction increasing range.
+In all cases, sufficient intervals will be established to allow for new intervening addresses that may result from future subdivision of land or building construction.

+- 2. Even numbers shall occur on the south or west side of the road according to the general direction of the road and in the direction increasing range.
 Odd numbers shall occur on the north or east side of the road. - 3.
-In the rural areas where a non-gridded addressing scheme is used, all addressable structures and properties shall be addressed on the named road in which the structure or properties numbered primary driveway intersects.

-- 4. The number sequence for addressable structures or properties on opposite sides of a road should conform to each other as nearly as possible. - 5.
+The number sequence for addressable structures or properties on opposite sides of a road should conform to each other as nearly as possible. - 4.
 Half numbers shall not be used.
 Unit numbers are acceptable when a secondary address designation is necessary.
 In the event unit numbers are needed, all addresses using the primary number shall carry a unit number.
-Separate dwellings that are not attached shall not have a unit number, unless there is no additional address available. - 6.
-Reverse frontage lots shall be numbered along the road which provides primary access to the lot. - 7.
-Corner lots shall be numbered on the road which provides the best access for emergency responders. - 8.
+Separate dwellings that are not attached shall not have a unit number, unless there is no additional address available. - 5.
+Reverse frontage lots shall be numbered along the road which provides primary access to the lot. - 6.
+Corner lots shall be numbered on the road which provides the best access for emergency responders. - 7.
 When two or more addressable structures share an access, they shall be numbered consecutively with adequate consideration given possible future development between the structures.
 When multiple addresses share the same driveway access and are not situated linearly along the road, the address closest to the street is the lower number; the highest is the furthest away from the street.